CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-8--Sets-and-Higher-Types.lagda.md

 ## Higher Types

 You may have noticed a pattern developing in the last couple of Lectures.
-We start with the simplest possible types, the ones satisfying ``isContr``.
-These contain no information at all.
+We started with the simplest possible types, contractible types, and have gradually considered types that contain more and more interesting paths.

-More complicated are the propositions identified by ``isProp``.
-In ``isProp→isContr≡`` and ``isContr≡→isProp``, we observed that these are the types whose path types are contractible.
-More complicated again are the sets, identified by ``isSet``.
-By definition these are the types whose path types are propositions.
-We can continue this pattern inductively, stratifying types by what is known as their *h-level*.
+* Contractible types contain no information at all.
+We'll declare these to have "h-level 0".
+* Propositions are exactly the types whose path types are contractible, as we checked in ``isProp→isContr≡`` and ``isContr≡→isProp``.
+We'll declare these to have "h-level 1".
+* Sets we are now defining to be the types whose path types are propositions, and so we will say have "h-level 2".
+* Continuing this way, types with "h-level 3" are those whose path types are sets.
+We have already seen a nontrivial example: ``S¹``, as we proved in Lecture 2-6.

+And so on, with higher and higher types.

 ```
 isHLevel : ℕ → Type ℓ → Type ℓ